hdquemada/hdquemada.github.io/_pages/cv.md

 assignments include consultations in India, the Philippines, Egypt, Uganda, Kenya, South Africa, Indonesia and Thailand.

-January 2002-December 2005.
-Executive Vice President and Treasurer, Avenir Associates.
+**2002-2005** Executive Vice President and Treasurer, Avenir Associates.

 Provided interim management services to clients in the life sciences industry.
 Assisted clients in developing and implementing regulatory compliance programs.

-2007-2008 Adjunct Associate Professor of Biology, Calvin University
+**2007-2008** Adjunct Associate Professor of Biology, Calvin University

-2003-2007 Principal Research Associate, Western Michigan University
+**2003-2007** Principal Research Associate, Western Michigan University

-2000-2003 Adjunct Professor of Biology, Western Michigan University
+**2000-2003** Adjunct Professor of Biology, Western Michigan University

-1995-2000 Adjunct Assistant Professor of Biology, Western Michigan University
+**1995-2000** Adjunct Assistant Professor of Biology, Western Michigan University

 Conducted research activities funded by USDA: the study of long-term ecological consequences of release of transgenic crops, using squash as a model system.
 Lecturing in food science and plant biology courses.

-June 1996-August 1997 Associate Director, Biotechnology, Asgrow Seed Company
+**1996-1997** Associate Director, Biotechnology, Asgrow Seed Company

 Responsible for establishing an internal biotechnology research group